linode/docs/docs/linode-writers-formatting-guide.md

 ### Variables

 Variables that the reader will need to change for their system or preference should be formatted using backtics.
-Do not include any brackets or parenthesis when using these temporary values in examples, as the reader may include them in their final version.
+Do not include any brackets or parentheses when using these temporary values in examples, as the reader may include them in their final version.

 For example: